1 person died, 10 injured after a boat ‘shattered the whole back’ of a ferry in Florida

 The other boat “shattered the whole back of” the ferry and “left a huge dent,” Brenda Alvarez told WFTS.
 “We can’t understand how fast they were going.”

-Officers arrived to find a “chaotic scene,” Clearwater police spokesperson Rob Shaw told CNN affiliate Bay News 9.
+Officers arrived to find a “chaotic scene,” Clearwater city spokesperson Rob Shaw told CNN affiliate Bay News 9.
 Nearby “good Samaritans” used their own boats to help evacuate passengers.

 The ferry came to rest on a sandbar, so some on board were able to walk to shore.
 But “firefighters had to go into the water and help some people,” Shaw said.